getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

     Then the SDK can't create a success init marker file for the SDK version

 Scenario: SDK version inits with previous failed init
-    Given there is a launch marker file for the SDK version And there is no success init marker file for the SDK version When the SDK inits
+    Given there is a start init marker file for the SDK version And there is no success init marker file for the SDK version When the SDK inits
     Then it determines a failed init

 Scenario: New SDK version inits with previous failed init
-    Given there is a launch marker file for a previous SDK version And there is no success init marker file for the previous SDK version And there is no success init marker file for the current SDK version When the new SDK version inits
+    Given there is a start init marker file for a previous SDK version And there is no success init marker file for the previous SDK version And there is no success init marker file for the current SDK version When the new SDK version inits
-    Then the SDK deletes marker files from the previous SDK version And the SDK creates a launch marker file for the current SDK version
+    Then the SDK deletes marker files from the previous SDK version And the SDK creates a start init marker file for the current SDK version
 ```

+As we must access checkpoint information during the application launch, we must choose an efficient way to read and write this information to not slow down our users' apps.
+Depending on the platform, we can use marker files or key-value stores such as [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) on Apple or [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) on Android.
+Marker files are more efficient than reading file contents because, for these, the OS only needs to check the file's existence, which is usually a system metadata look-up.
+We still need to determine which approach is the most efficient.

 ### Continuous Crashing Scenarios <a name="option-a1-scenarios"></a>